HowTheyVote/howtheyvote/README.md

 5. Run `docker-compose run app npm run dev` to build the frontend assets.
 Alternatively, you can run `docker-compose run app npm run watch`, to rebuild the assets automatically on file changes.
 5. Run `docker-compose up`.
 6. Create `.env` files based on `scrapers/.env.example` and `app/.env.example`.
 Afterwards, run `php artisan key:generate` inside the `app` container.
 7. When creating a fresh development environment with a clean DB, execute `php artisan migrate`, `php artisan db:seed --class=GroupSeeder`, and `php artisan db:seed --class=TermSeeder` inside the `app` container (e.g. with `docker-compose exec`).
-Alternatively, you can also import e.g. the [HowTheyVote.eu](https://howtheyvote.eu) database dump that comes with this repository.
+Alternatively, you can also import e.g. the [HowTheyVote.eu](https://howtheyvote.eu) database dump that can be found [here](https://github.com/HowTheyVote/data).
 Run `mariadb/import_database.sh` to import a database and change the `.sql` file's path inside of the script if necessary.
 8. Run `php artisan scout:import '\App\VotingList'` to initialize the search index.

 ### Database Dumps

-We provide a dump in the `mariadb/dump` directory that can be imported using `mariadb/dump/import_database.sh`.
+We provide a (small) dump in the `mariadb/dump` directory that can be imported using `mariadb/dump/import_database.sh`.
+The latest production database can be retrieved from our [data repository](https://github.com/HowTheyVote/data).
 If you have scraped data the `mariadb/dump/export_database.sh` script can be used to create a new dump.

 To familiarize yourself with the schema of the database, the models in `app/app/*.php` are a good starting point.